haaris-1/WS5_Team22_Website/README.md

-# WS5_Team22_Website
+# WS5-Team22

-This will be hosted on the internet
+Trying to host our website

+added all the files